"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

-In your hands you have a guide that contains updated, useful and very practical information on eye care.
-It includes interviews with world renowned professionals specialized in plastic surgery, ophthalmology and oncology aesthetics.
+In your hands, you have a guide that contains updated, useful, and very practical information on eye contour care.
+It includes interviews with world-renowned professionals specialized in plastic surgery, ophthalmology, and oncology aesthetics.
 All of whom share insights and expertise on how to best care for the health of your eyes and show off a more beautiful gaze.

 1. Flaccidity in the upper eyelid

-Lack of skin tension causes the drooping of the eyelid.
-With less collagen and elastin – essential elements for firming skin – this area is prone to sagging.
+Lack of skin tension causes drooping of the eyelid.
+With less collagen and elastin–essential elements for firming the skin–this area is prone to sagging.

 2. Crow’s feet

-Dynamic wrinkles at the outer ends of the eye; they are formed by repetitive facial movements, such as smiling.
-The loss of skin elasticity – caused by age or sun damage – accentuates them.
+Dynamic wrinkles at the outer ends of the eye are formed by repetitive facial movements, such as smiling.
+The loss of skin elasticity–caused by age or sun damage–accentuates them.

 3. Expression marks under the eye

-The thinning of the skin – along with less collagen and a weaker hydration barrier – creates premature facial lines.
+Thinning of the skin–along with less collagen and a weaker hydration barrier–creates premature facial lines.

 4. Dark circles